Poles in Chicago: Initial historical Polish patches

+Polish communities in Chicago were often founded and organized around parishes by immigrants who named their neighborhoods after them, such as Jackowo and Wacławowo in the Avondale community area, named by adding the Polish toponymic suffix -owo to the Polish names of the Basilica of Saint Hyacinth and St. Wenceslaus Church, respectively.

 Subsequent historical Polish patches

 Later as Poles grew in number and advanced economically, they migrated further out into outlying areas.
 The result was that the West Town/Logan Square settlement in Polish Downtown spread westward along North Avenue and northwestward along Milwaukee, thereby creating a "Polish Corridor," which tied in contiguous areas such as Norwood Park, Jefferson Park, Portage Park, and Belmont-Cragin.
 The same kind of advance occurred in the other original areas of Polish settlements so that Poles from both the Lower West Side and the Back of the Yards moved into both sides of Archer Avenue, giving rise to sizable Polish settlements on the Southwest Side of the city such as McKinley Park, Garfield Ridge, Brighton Park and Archer Heights.
 On the far Southeast Side, the South Chicago "steel mill settlements" spilled over into Pullman, Roseland, East Side, Hegewisch and Calumet City as well as into Lake County in Northwest Indiana, where thriving Polish communities were found in North Hammond, Whiting, the Indian Harbor section of East Chicago and several neighborhoods in the newly built industrial city of Gary.